Snow Mold: A Winter Lawn Menace and How to Keep It at Bay

 Promote Air Circulation: Trim overhanging branches and shrubs to promote air circulation.
 Good air circulation helps prevent the formation of conditions conducive to snow mold.

 As winter approaches, taking proactive steps to prevent snow mold can save your lawn from unsightly damage come spring.
 By following these preventive measures, you can enjoy a lush and healthy lawn that welcomes the warmth of the sun when winter finally retreats.
 Stay vigilant, and your lawn will thank you for it!
+If you need help with your lawn ask about our lawn care services to take care of your needs.